 Journal of archeological science, 2014

 This indicates that males, but not females, preferentially employed movements involving throwing motions in these hunter-gatherer and early farming groups.
 Based on this evidence we postulate the existence of a persistent sexual division of labour in these prehistoric European populations involving one or several strenuous activities linked to unilateral limb use.

-The consequences of Middle Paleolithic diets on pregnant Neanderthal women
+The consequences of Middle Paleolithic diets on pregnant Neanderthal women [PDF]